If you are looking for an amazing high-power and low-cost drone, then the Qcopter QC1 Quadcopter drone is your answer.

-Qcopter QC1 Quadcopter Remote Control & Set-up for First Flight
+Remote Control & Flight Testing

 In this section of our Qcopter QC1 quadcopter drone review, we are going to present the drone’s remote control, followed by our flight impressions.

-Also, please note that a manual gyro reset might be necessary before the first flight.
-This is not a mandatory step, but it is highly advisable since the drone can lose calibration during transport.
-Moreover, if the drone is not properly calibrated, there might be a slight drifting, especially during takeoff.
+(*) Note that you may have to perform a manual gyro reset before your first flight.
+This is not a mandatory step, but it is highly recommended since the drone can lose calibration during transport.
+Moreover, if the drone is not properly calibrated, you may observe a slight drifting, especially during takeoff.

 Flying the Drone

 As part of our indoor tests, we’ve tried to put the drone to the usual stress tests like flying around tight corners or around a small room with obstacles.

 Overall, running around the house with this drone was a very entertaining experience, and the QC1 performed above and beyond the call of duty.

 Like in the case of the indoor tests, the drone took off without any issues and immediately began to gain altitude.

 After a few minutes of flying, we encountered some pretty heavy winds which made the drone tilt a little.
 Luckily, after hitting the low-speed/high-speed switch, the drone managed to compensate for this tilt and managed to fly further.

-Finally, the drone performed marvelously during our outdoor testing, being lightning fast, and very resistant to heavy winds.
+Bottom line: the drone performed marvelously during our outdoor testing, being lightning fast, and very resistant to heavy winds.

 What’s in the Box?

-- The Qcopter QC1 drone;
+- Qcopter QC1 drone

-- USB charger;
+- USB dongle

 To conclude our Qcopter QC1 Quadcopter drone review, we have to say that this quad is very impressive.
-This drone is a very good choice especially for those on a tight budget, or for those who want to try out a drone.
+With its $70 price tag, this drone is a very good choice especially for those on a tight budget, or for those who want to try out a drone.